 That Guy with the Glasses: Most of the reviewers on the site are American and are frequently discussing super hero movies in fullest detail.
 To people outside the US who are less endeared about super hero movies this can often come across as being very obsessive over something that is generally children's or in the very least early teenage entertainment.
 (For that matter, there are plenty of Americans who share that attitude, although they are understandably more inclined to keep their opinions to themselves.)
 Of course, in the U.S.A. most young people grow up with these types of comics and thus feel very attached to them.

-It's says a lot that the TGWTG reviewers literally ignored Steven Spielberg and Peter Jackson's The Adventures of Tintin movie, despite reviewing every other major Hollywood release.
-The Adventures of Tintin, which is an institute in Europe, is an international bestseller across the rest of the world as well, except in the U.S.A. where it remains a cult favorite.
+It says a lot that the TGWTG reviewers literally ignored Steven Spielberg and Peter Jackson's The Adventures of Tintin movie, despite reviewing every other major Hollywood release.
+Tintin, which is an institute in Europe, is an international bestseller across the rest of the world as well, except in the U.S.A. where it remains a cult favorite.
 This might explain why the only TGWTG reviewer who actually discussed it was Film Brain, who is British!